Pin It!

 There are a few extra steps you can take to make sure your chocolate sugar cookies turn out flawless.
 I’ve got the inside scoop right here!

-• Pre-Scoop When Making Ahead: If you form your dough balls before you store them in the fridge or freezer, you’ll be able to bake your cookies right away rather than having to wait for the dough to soften.
+• Pre-scoop when making ahead.
+If you form your dough balls before you store them in the fridge or freezer, you’ll be able to bake your cookies right away rather than having to wait for the dough to soften.
 This also allows you to bake just a few at a time!
-Keep in mind that you may need to add a couple minutes to the bake time.
+Keep in mind that you may need to add a couple of minutes to the baking time.

-• Use a Silicone Baking Mat: A silicone baking sheet like this one is preferable to a sheet of parchment paper when it comes to lining your pan.
+• Use a silicone baking mat.
+A silicone baking sheet is preferable to a sheet of parchment paper when it comes to lining your pan.
 It adds a thicker layer under the cookies, which helps prevent the bottoms from over-baking.

-• Stop Baking While the Centers Still Look Soft: Slightly under-baking your cookies is better than over-baking them.
+• Stop baking while the centers look soft.
+Slightly under-baking your cookies is better than over-baking them.
 This is because they continue to cook for a little bit on the baking sheet after you remove them from the oven.
 If you take them out while the centers are still a little bit doughy and the edges are a little bit crispy, your cookies will be perfect.

 Seven chocolate sugar cookies stacked on top of one another with a bowl of rainbow sprinkles in the background